Kyle Israel

 Kyle Israel (born August 25, 1985 in Orlando, Florida) was the starting college football quarterback for the UCF Knights football team at the University of Central Florida.
 He majored in radio/television at UCF.
 He is a graduate of University High School.
-Currently, he plays for the Orlando Predators of the National Arena League.

-He also played for the Dresden Monarchs in the German Football League.
+Most recently, he played for the Orlando Predators of the National Arena League.
+He earlier played professionally for the Dresden Monarchs in the German Football League.